Rakly3/EasyScripts/README.md

 ---

 ### Win_IOMMU-list
-- Lists IOMMU capable devices on Windows 10/11.
-(Maybe 7/8 too, not tested.)
+- Lists IOMMU capable devices in your system.
 Used for VM passthrough.
+- Requires Powershell 5, likely works in pwsh 7 too.
+- Windows 10/11.
+(Win7/8 untested)

 ---